nmress-99/spatial_temporal_for_frost/RandomForest_Models/README.txt

 NOTE: This file requires a CSV of data in a valid format to be passed.
 Valid format is a CSV file that contains city names, latitude and longitudes, neighbor numbers, and features/response for the given problem.
-Please see the files in the data folder for an example, or run the Data_Extraction code notebook before running the code here.
+Please see the files in the data folder for an example, or run the code notebooks in the Data_Extraction folder.